 Let's Create a Park!

-Illustrations throughout the guide give the eye a place to rest between dense sections of text without distracting from the content, and their simple line-drawn style keeps the visual tone consistent.
-The figures don't represent any specific individual because this guide is meant for a broad audience, and that ambiguity was intentional.
-A resource about equitable park access should feel like it's speaking to everyone.
+Illustrations throughout the guide give the eye a place to rest between dense sections of text.
+The ambiguity of the figures was intentional.
+This guide is meant for a broad audience, and a resource about equitable park access should feel like it's speaking to everyone.

 The project started as a short brochure, but the content quickly outgrew that format.
-I adapted it into a 32-page saddle-stitch booklet with enough room for all the reference material, including funding source tables, case studies, and step-by-step frameworks.
+I adapted it into a 32-page saddle-stitch booklet with enough room for all the reference material.

 The minimalistic style also made the illustrations incredibly versatile.
-When it came time to promote the guide's launch, I was able to pull them directly into posts made for LinkedIn.
-Their simplicity translated effortlessly from a dense printed booklet to a clean social media graphic, which goes to show that thoughtful asset design early in a project can save a lot of work down the line.
+To promote the guide's launch, I reapplied them to a graphic for LinkedIn.
+Their simplicity translated effortlessly from a dense printed booklet to a clean social media graphic.

 Back to Top